Exclusive Content:

 Is Tokyo Ghoul too dark?

-Tokyo Ghoul Season 5
+Tokyo ghoul season 5

 Tokyo Ghoul is unquestionably a dark anime series that tackles serious subjects like murder, death, and the battle to survive in a perilous and cruel world.
 Some viewers may find the series’ vivid representations of blood, gore, and violence upsetting.